I Drove All Night: Music video and promotion

-The music video shot in Las Vegas, USA on February 2, 2003, was directed by advertising executive Peter Arnell, cinematographed by Rolf Kestermann and edited by Bee Ottinger.
-An arty little black and white number, it features Dion, some arm stretches and back bends whilst a couple somewhere else seem to be merrily getting their groove on.
-It was included in the UK Enhanced CD Single of "One Heart".
-The music video was nominated for the MuchMoreMusic Award in 2003.
+The music video, shot in Las Vegas, USA on February 2, 2003, was directed by advertising executive Peter Arnell, with cinematography by Rolf Kestermann and editing by Bee Ottinger.
+An arty black-and-white production, it shows Dion performing simple movements, while a couple in another setting appears to be enjoying a dance sequence.
+It was included on the UK enhanced CD single of "One Heart".
+The video was nominated for the MuchMoreMusic Award in 2003.

-Dion appeared in four commercial spots—all scored with tracks from One Heart including "I Drove All Night"—for Chrysler, also directed by Arnell and edited by Ottinger, while Darius Khondji acted as director of photography on the ads.
+Dion appeared in four commercial spots for Chrysler, all scored with tracks from One Heart, including "I Drove All Night".
+These ads were also directed by Arnell and edited by Ottinger, with Darius Khondji serving as director of photography.

-Dion performed "I Drove All Night" during A New Day... show and included it on the A New Day...
-Live in Las Vegas CD in 2004 and Live in Las Vegas - A New Day...
+Dion performed "I Drove All Night" during the A New Day... show, and the track was included on the A New Day...
+Live in Las Vegas CD in 2004 and the Live in Las Vegas - A New Day...
 DVD in 2007.
 The A New Day...
-Live in Las Vegas bonus DVD, called One Year...One Heart contained the recording of the song and fragments from making the video.
+Live in Las Vegas bonus DVD, titled One Year...One Heart, included the recording of the song and behind-the-scenes footage from the video shoot.

-The song became also an opening track for the 2008-09 Taking Chances World Tour, preceded by an introduction video using the remix of "I Drove All Night" as well.
-The audio and footage of this performance was included in the Taking Chances World Tour: The Concert CD/DVD.
-In October 2008, "I Drove All Night" was included on My Love: Essential Collection greatest hits.
-The song was also performed in Dion's 2017 European tour.
+The song also served as the opening number for the 2008–09 Taking Chances World Tour, preceded by an introduction video using a remix of "I Drove All Night".
+The audio and footage from this performance were included on the Taking Chances World Tour: The Concert CD/DVD.
+In October 2008, the song was included on the My Love: Essential Collection greatest hits album.
+Dion also performed the song during her 2017 European tour.